AviatrixSystems/Docs/HowTos/sfc_faq.rst

 the data transfer in and out of AWS S3 bucket.

 If you upload files to S3 over Direct Connect, you have to use Direct Connect Public VIF which means you must open your firewall to all AWS public services.
-An end user can upload to her own S3 account and bucket, leading to data leakage.
+An end user can upload to his own S3 account and bucket, leading to data leakage.

 Same issue of data leakage occurs if you upload files to S3 over public Internet.